 Taxation has not been provided for the Centre's surplus because the Centre has been approved for tax exemption under Section 44(6) of the Income Tax Act 1967 effective from the year of assessment 2007.
-Application has been made to the Inland Revenue Board for tax exemption for the earlier years.

 16. Non-cancellable contracts